Student Employment and Career Exploration (SECE)

 Rapid Prototyping

 Due to budget/time constraints I created multiple mid-fidelity mockups and iterated from there.
-After showing the first version to the my managers and stakeholders, they came to the agreement that the website needed to use more of UH’s color.
+After showing the first version to the my managers and stakeholders, I further iterated from there.

 Setbacks

 This is where I reached my first couple of setbacks.
 First of all, I didn’t utilize a UI library before building out most of the pages which made the design process slow at times.
-This would also impact the development phase.
 Second, some of the color did not meet WGAA accessibility.
 As a result, I furthered iterated the design to meet accessibility standards and utilize more components from a UI library but still reflect UH branding.

 Handoff